-Some manufacturing software developers want their solutions to be fully integrated and all-inclusive for your organization.
+Some manufacturing ERP software developers want their solutions to be fully integrated and all-inclusive for your organization.
 If you’re going to keep an existing system like accounting software, you’ll need to find a solution that easily integrates with what you have.

 If you’re using an outdated manufacturing software system, it could be coded in an old language that’s no longer used by most developers or the developer might no longer support it.
 You’ll find it more expensive and difficult to find someone to assist you if problems arise with the software.